-- 1. Go to AdminPoint>Warehouse>Processes. - 2.
-From the table, select the "Load Data" process with an empty Technology value.
+1. Go to AdminPoint>Warehouse>Processes.

+- 2. From the table, select the Load Data process with an empty Technology value.
 Click Parameters. - 3.
 Select the relevant environment and click Edit. - 4.
-Mark the "Use Defaults" check box to enable editing. - 5.
-From the drop-down menu, select the desired slice size. - Click OK>OK.
+Mark the Use Defaults check box to enable editing. - 5.
+From the drop-down menu, select the desired slice size. - 6.
+Click OK>OK.

-NOTE Changing the "Load Data" value from "300" to "30" may take up to ten minutes to take effect in Precise for J2EE.
+Changing the Load Data value from "300" to "30" may take up to 10 minutes to take affect in Precise for J2EE.